 Celtic Congress Cornwall are organising a musical event in Newquay on Friday 18th October with Celtic music group The Rowan Tree along with other musical support.
-Venue and time to be announced shortly.
+Please see the poster for details.
 The concert will be promoting the work of The Rowan Tree are doing to preserve the memories of Cornish miners working in the Kolar Gold Fields, India and their new album.

 We are collaborating with UrbanKelt (official channel) to promote this and other events encouraging greater interest in contemporary Cornish and Celtic music as well as other themes.
 Association for Cornish Heritage will also be working with us and promoting our ongoing projects.